 Hako Hankson was born in 1968 in Bafang, Cameroon.

-In 2024, Hako Hankson represented Cameroon at the Venice Biennale.
-His works have been included in prestigious collections including those of the World Bank (Cameroon), the Fondation Donwahi (Côte d'Ivoire), the Fondation Cartier pour l'art contemporain (France), the Fondation H (France), and the Collection Gervanne & Matthias Leridon (France).
+In 2024, he represented Cameroon in the national pavilion at the Venice Biennale.
+His works are held in prestigious collections, including those of the World Bank (Cameroon), the Fondation Cartier pour l’art contemporain (France), the MACAAL, Musée d’Art Contemporain Africain Al Maaden (Morocco), the Fondation H (Madagascar), the Fondation Donwahi (Côte d’Ivoire), the Gervanne & Matthias Leridon Collection (France) and the Benetton Collection (Italy).

 Hako Hankson lives and works in Douala, Cameroon.